Ted's Hiking World Kuna Crest Lakes

 August 30, 2011

-During a visit to Spillway Lake four years ago, I had observed on the map that there were half a dozen other lakes nearby, but out of sight above me.
+During a visit to Spillway Lake four years ago, I had observed on the map that there were half a dozen other lakes nearby, yet out of sight above me.
 I have long anticipated a chance to explore them.
-Expecting this to be my longest walk in several decades, I stoke up with a big breakfast at the cute little cafe in the Tioga Pass Resort.
+Expecting this to be my longest walk in several decades, I stoke up on energy with a big breakfast at the cute little cafe in the Tioga Pass Resort.

 *